strvcom/ios-networking/Sources/Networking/Documentation.docc/Documentation.md

 }
 ```

-## Interceptors
+## Modifiers
-Interceptors are useful pieces of code that modify request/response in the network request pipeline.
+Modifiers are useful pieces of code that modify request/response in the network request pipeline.
 ![Interceptors diagram](interceptors-diagram.png)

 There are three types you can leverage:<br>